 For any moral principle to be absolute it has to be objectively grounded in something which transcends one's own feelings, indeed which transcends humanity altogether.
 Otherwise, how do we adjudicate between the passionate feelings of one person and the passionate feelings of another?
 We can't, of course, unless we have some standard to which we can compare those disparate passions.
 Lacking such a standard, when we say something is wrong all we're saying is that it offends my personal preferences, to which someone might well ask, "Why should your preferences be the standard of right and wrong for everyone else?"

 The new moral absolutism to which Merritt and Brooks advert is not absolutism at all.
 It's simply a form of narcissistic subjectivism, or egoism, which presumes that anything which transgresses my personal moral preferences is wrong for everyone and anyone to do.

-For there to be any objective moral duties there has to be a transcendent moral authority, a God, from which (whom) all moral goodness is derived.
-Take away God, as our secular society seems eager to do, and all we're left with is emotivism - people insisting that their emotional reactions to events are "right" and contrary reactions are "wrong", but lacking any basis for making such judgments.
+For there to be any objective moral duties there has to be a transcendent moral authority from which (or whom) all moral goodness is derived.
+Take away that authority, as our secular society seems eager to do, and all we're left with is emotivism - people insisting that their emotional reactions to events are "right" and contrary reactions are "wrong," but lacking any non-arbitrary basis for making such judgments.

-This is not to say that if one believes in God one will know what's right.
+This is not to say that if one believes in a transcendent authority, a God, that one will know what's right.
 Nor is it to say that even if one knows what's right one will do what's right.
-What it is to say is that unless there is a God, or something very much like God, there simply is no right or wrong, and certainly no absolute moral duties.
+What it is to say is that unless there is a God, or something very much like God, there simply is no objective right or wrong, and certainly no absolute moral duties.